OscarZeja/osticket-prereqs/README.md

 <p>
 We created a ticket, observed the properties, and assigned it.
 Now, we can work to resolve the issue, which requires problem-solving skills.
 John recalls that a recent update was processed by the company and suspects it may be causing the issue.
 He decides to troubleshoot by uninstalling the update.
 John finds that users can now access the online banking portal.
 John has resolved the ticket through critical thinking and troubleshooting.
 The final step is for John to post a concise explanation of what he did in the ticket thread.
 Once the comment is posted, John will go to the Ticket Status section and change the status to "Resolved."

-In this tutorial, we have successfully created, set properties, and resolved the ticket.
+In this tutorial, we have successfully created a ticket, set its properties, and resolved it.
 </p>
 <br />